LouisMazel/maz-ui/packages/docs/docs/components/maz-transition-expand.md

 ---
-description: MazTransitionExpand is a stand-alone component replaces the standard html button with a beautiful design system.
+description: MazTransitionExpand is a standalone component replaces the standard html button with a beautiful design system.
 Many options like colors, sizes, disabled state, loading state, includes icons.
 Support of router-link and nuxt-link
 ---

 # MazTransitionExpand